XLabs/portal-bridge-ui/apps/docs/docs/tutorials/how-to-deep-link.md

 ##### CCTP
-- to prefer CCTP Manual, the value must be `ManualCCTP`
+- to prefer CCTP Manual route, the value must be `ManualCCTP`
 - to prefer CCTP Automatic, the value must be `AutomaticCCTP`

 ##### Token Bridge
-- to prefer Token Bridge Manual, the value must be `ManualTokenBridge`
+- to prefer Token Bridge Manual route, the value must be `ManualTokenBridge`
-- to prefer Token Bridge Automatic, the value must be `AutomaticTokenBridge`
+- to prefer Token Bridge Automatic route, the value must be `AutomaticTokenBridge`

 ##### NTT
-- to prefer Token Bridge Manual, the value must be `ManualNtt`
+- to prefer NTT Manual route, the value must be `ManualNtt`
-- to prefer Token Bridge Automatic, the value must be `AutomaticNtt`
+- to prefer NTT Automatic route, the value must be `AutomaticNtt`

 #### Examples